jprincip21/NHL-Stat-Tracker/README.md

 - Light and Dark mode

 In the future I have plans to add features such as:
-- Viewing season stat leaders
+- Viewing season player stat leaders
 - Viewing game player stats (Live and Finished)
 - Adding Favourite Teams
-- Notification for games
+- Notifications for games

 ---